THANK YOU TO OUR 2022 EVENT SPONSORS

 AED LOCATION MAPPING

-eighth grade students from South Bend Community Schools and School City of Mishawaka trained in CPR
+eighth-grade students from public and parochial schools in South Bend Mishawaka trained in CPR

 Formed community taskforce for combatting cardiac arrest in St. Joseph County